 Q. When will the online application be available?

-The online application will be available beginning in October.
+The online application will be available beginning in mid-fall.
 Your application and all your documents must be submitted online via a link you will find at https://scripps.ucsd.edu/mpl/mpl-summer-internship-program.

 Q. What is the deadline for submitting an application?

-The deadline for submitting your complete application is to be determined.
+The deadline for submitting your complete application is 4PM Pacific time on January 14, 2022.
 All materials must be submitted and/or fully completed no later than this due date, including letters of recommendation from your professors.
 Applications are not reviewed until after the application due date.